On the Viability of Open-Source Financial Rails: Economic Security of Permissionless Consensus: Distributed Consensus Formal Execution Model

 The term $(1-\rho)(1-\nu)$ can be viewed as the fraction of honest mining power discounted by the network delay $\Delta$.
-Therefore, this assumption requires that the honest mining power, even after accounting for network delay, exceed corrupt mining power by a small constant margin.
+Therefore, this assumption requires that the honest mining power, even after accounting for network delay, exceeds the corrupt mining power by a small constant margin.